Scottish Weather and Climate

 of an average 19°C. The temperatures in Scotland are generally a few degrees

-cooler than in England because of the hilly terrace and the Atlantic Ocean.
+cooler than in England because of the hilly terrain and the Atlantic Ocean.

 Snow